hall

 - n an interior passage or corridor onto which rooms open

-the elevators were at the end of the hall - n a large entrance or reception room or area
+- n a large entrance or reception room or area

 - n a large room for gatherings or entertainment